intuition-dev/intuDocs/docsSrc/src/webs.md

 That will extract an example website in the current folder. ( Obviously you can create any layout with any combination of css and other libraries, but here is how we laid out an example/starter website).

 ---
+It has a README.md in root of the website.

 ### depp.min.js